shuparb/Server8/README.md

 traffic on the go.
 This will give people power to share their content to anyone they want.

 Application Components:
-User Interface - The UI is organized into different fragments controlled by menu list on the top of the activity.
-Following are the menu items and their functions:
+1. User Interface - The UI is organized into different fragments controlled by menu list on the top of the activity.
+Following are the menuitems and their functions:
-	ADD/REMOVE: It contains adding & removing server options.
+2. ADD/REMOVE: It contains adding & removing server options.
 Clicking ADD will start a new screen where the user will configure the server with its name, storage, connectivity, protocol & others.
 Clicking REMOVE will stop the server if running, delete storage and remove the entire server configuration.
-	SERVERS: It lists all the servers created, running & stopped.
+3. SERVERS: It lists all the servers created, running & stopped.
 The user can toggle the server by clicking the list item server’s name.
-	NETWORK INFO: It contains all the network information about the network where the device is connected like its local IP address, public IP address, MAC address, traffic and other statistics.
+4. NETWORK INFO: It contains all the network information about the network where the device is connected like its local IP address, public IP address, MAC address, traffic and other statistics.
-	ABOUT: It’s the application information screen which contains the application description, features, developers, updates, bugs fixed.
+5. ABOUT: It’s the application information screen which contains the application description, features, developers, updates, bugs fixed.
-Back-end – The backend contains all the memory management, client handling and content distribution.
-It uses different multitasking and multithreading technique to keep the server running, its operations and error handling.
+6. Back-end – The backend contains all the memory management, client handling and content distribution.
+It uses different multitasking andmultithreading technique to keep the server running, its operations and error handling.

 Flow of operation – Starting new server creates new process and objects.
 The server now runs on its own & handle clients in that process until prompt to stop by the application.
 Following is the operation flow of the server: